transformerlab/transformerlab-docs/docs/install/install-on-cloud.md

 Transformer Lab supports running the engine in the cloud (or on a machine that can be accessed on your network).

-To do this, install Transfomrer Lab normally on a client machine in order to access the GUI.
+To do this, install Transformer Lab normally on a client machine in order to access the GUI.
 But instead of selecting "Local Connection" you should click on the "Remote Connection" tab and provide connection details.

 <img
 src={require('../about/img/loginModal.png').default}